XorTroll/Goldleaf/README.md

 So, via this configurations, UI's images, resources, element sizes and even translations (using custom JSON translations) can be used, plus some more assets which will be added in future updates.

+## Known bugs

+- On Atmosphère and SX OS, exiting Goldleaf via HOME menu (as a NRO) seems to crash the system on 7.x firmwares.

+- USB installation in general seems to have several bugs, most of them related to the UI system.

 ## Credits and support

 ### Credits